friklogff/LeetCode-Go-Python-Java/leetcode/0069.Sqrtx/README.md

 ## 题目

-Implement `int sqrt(int x)`.
+Implement`int sqrt(int x)`.

-Compute and return the square root of *x*, where *x* is guaranteed to be a non-negative integer.
+Compute and return the square root of*x*, where*x*is guaranteed to be a non-negative integer.

-Since the return type is an integer, the decimal digits are truncated and only the integer part of the result is returned.
+Since the return typeis an integer, the decimal digits are truncated and only the integer part of the resultis returned.

 **Example 1:**